 Sprinkle salt and pepper on each thigh.

 Divide the garlic butter evenly on top of each thigh.
-Ken likes to use 1/2 tablespoon of garlic butter per thigh, I like to use 1 tablespoon per thigh.
+Ken likes to use half a tablespoon of garlic butter per thigh, I like to use one tablespoon per thigh.

 Wrap each thigh tightly with bacon.
 Make sure each slice is touching and the next slice starts where the last one ended.